 7. Skylight Cave (A Unique Cave in Oregon!)

 This is one of those must-see places.
-It is very special even by Oregon standards.
-Three openings in the ceiling allow light to enter the cave.
+It is very special, even by Oregon standards.
+Skylight Cave has three openings in the ceiling allowing light to enter the cave.
 At certain times of the day, primarily early morning and especially the two days before or after the summer solstice, the penetrating light makes ethereal spotlights on the cave floor.

 On clear days, the entire color spectrum is possible in cosmic rays of varying widths.
 The seasonal illumination, deep in the Deschutes National Forest, is not exactly hidden but is not easy to find either.